xtdb/xtdb/docs/schema.md

 Nodes are also referred to as vertexes, and relationships as edges.
-Labels can be seen as the (multiple) classes an entity is an instance of.
+Labels can be seen as the (multiple) classes an entity is an instance of (not to be confused with labels of RDF N-quads, which are sub-graph names).
 Properties are used for both attributes and meta data.

 As nodes are entities which can have any number of properties, they can be seen as documents, while relationships are similar to indexed